Riverside Video Editor

 Forgetting to Save Progress

-An easily common mistake in Riverside Video Editor workflows is accidental overwrites due to:
+An easily frequent mistake in Riverside Video Editor workflows is losing hours of work due to:

 • Software Crashes: Minimize risk by using autosave.